 Our DSL's will undertake further safeguarding training, Group 3 DCFP Multi-agency Safeguarding course or Group 3 Refresher Courses.
 This will be undertaken at least every three years which updates their awareness and understanding of the impact of the wide agenda of safeguarding issues.
-This will support both the DSL and Deputy DSL to be able to better undertake their role and support the setting in ensuring our safeguarding arrangements are robust and achieving better outcomes for the children in our setting.
+This will support both the DSL and Deputy DSL to be able to better undertake their role and safeguarding arrangements are robust and achieving better outcomes for the children in our setting.

-&lt;sup>1 The UK Data Protection Act 2018 (DPA 2018) is supplementary to the General Data Protection Regulation 2016 (the GDPR) and replaces DPA 1998.
+1 The UK Data Protection Act 2018 (DPA 2018) is supplementary to the General Data Protection Regulation 2016 (the GDPR) and replaces DPA 1998.